strimzi/proposals/037-pluggable-pod-security-profiles.md

 * `BaselinePodSecurityProvider`
 * `RestrictedPodSecurityProvider`

+_(Strimzi does not require any privileged access, so there is no need to provide a build in profile for that.
+Any user running Strimzi under the privileged can use the baseline provider which will work without any issues.)_

 These implementations will be also part of the `api` module so that users can just extend them instead of implementing the provider from scratch.

 The `BaselinePodSecurityProvider` will implement the current behaviour: